Equivariant K-theory of the space of partial flags: Introduction

 Our main construction provides a surjective map of the algebra $\Unzf$ onto ${\mathbb S}_0^{\operatorname{aff}}(n,d)$.
 The map is given explicitly by the images of the Drinfeld generators.
-Namely, we modify the Vasserot construction from the previous paragraph to our case and consider explicit K-theory classes supported on the standard elementary correspondences.
+Namely, we modify the Vasserot's construction from \cite{V98} to our case and consider explicit K-theory classes supported on the same closed orbits as in Vasserot's construction (also the same orbits as in the Beilinson-Lusztig-MacPherson construction from \cite{BLM90}).

 One difference both from the Jensen-Su-Yang story and from the Vasserot algebra is that the relations we impose on Drinfeld generators are {\em quadratic}.
 However, the positive part of the Krob-Thibon $0$-quantum group can be mapped into our algebra, as the cubic plactic relations on the generators of the \textit{constant part} follow from our quadratic relations.